d3rp/clima/README.md

     c: Configuration = c

-Put it in the "global space" just after defining the template.
+Put it in the "global space" e.g. just after defining the template.
 See the `tester/__main__.py` for a specific example.

 When all is complete, the imported `c` variable should have all the bits and pieces for the configuration.
-It can be used inside the Cli class as well as imported around the codebase thus encapsulating all the configurations into one container with quick access with attributes `c.a`, `c.x`, ...
+It can be used inside the Cli class as well as imported around the codebase thus encapsulating all the configurations into one container with quick access with attributes `c.a`, `c.x`, etc...

 ### Running the cli